Mylittleswift/awesome-ios/README.md

 ## Parsing

 ### JSON
 * [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON) - The better way to deal with JSON data in Swift.

-### XML & HTML
-* [AEXML](https://github.com/tadija/AEXML) - Simple and lightweight XML parser written in Swift.
-* [Ji](https://github.com/honghaoz/Ji) - XML/HTML parser for Swift.
-* [Ono](https://github.com/mattt/Ono) - A sensible way to deal with XML & HTML for iOS & macOS
-* [AlamofireXmlToObjects](https://github.com/evermeer/AlamofireXmlToObjects) - Fetch a XML feed and parse it into objects
-* [Fuzi](https://github.com/cezheng/Fuzi) - A fast & lightweight XML & HTML parser in Swift with XPath & CSS support
-* [Kanna](https://github.com/tid-kijyun/Kanna)  - Kanna(鉋) is an XML/HTML parser for macOS/iOS.
-* [SwiftyXMLParser](https://github.com/yahoojapan/SwiftyXMLParser) - Simple XML Parser implemented in Swift
-* [HTMLKit](https://github.com/iabudiab/HTMLKit) - An Objective-C framework for your everyday HTML needs.
-* [SWXMLHash](https://github.com/drmohundro/SWXMLHash) - Simple XML parsing in Swift
-* [SwiftyXML](https://github.com/chenyunguiMilook/SwiftyXML) - The most swifty way to deal with XML data in swift 4
-* [XMLCoder](https://github.com/MaxDesiatov/XMLCoder) - Encoder & Decoder for XML using Swift's `Codable` protocols.

-### Other Parsing
-* [WKZombie](https://github.com/mkoehnke/WKZombie) - WKZombie is a Swift framework for iOS/macOS to navigate within websites and collect data without the need of User Interface or API, also known as Headless browser.
-It can be used to run automated tests or manipulate websites using Javascript.
-* [URLPreview](https://github.com/itsmeichigo/URLPreview) - An NSURL extension for showing preview info of webpages
-* [FeedKit](https://github.com/nmdias/FeedKit) - An RSS and Atom feed parser written in Swift
-* [Erik](https://github.com/phimage/Erik) - Erik is an headless browser based on WebKit.
-An headless browser allow to run functional tests, to access and manipulate webpages using javascript.
-* [URLEmbeddedView](https://github.com/marty-suzuki/URLEmbeddedView) - Automatically caches the object that is confirmed the Open Graph Protocol, and displays it as URL embedded card.
-* [SwiftyConfiguration](https://github.com/ykyouhei/SwiftyConfiguration) - Modern Swift API for Plist.
-* [JSONFeed](https://github.com/totocaster/JSONFeed) - Swift parser for JSON Feed, a format similar to RSS and Atom but in JSON.
-* [SwiftCssParser](https://github.com/100mango/SwiftCssParser) - A Powerful , Extensible CSS Parser written in pure Swift.
-* [RLPSwift](https://github.com/bitfwdcommunity/RLPSwift) - Recursive Length Prefix encoding written in Swift.
-* [AcknowledgementsPlist](https://github.com/cats-oss/AcknowledgementsPlist) - AcknowledgementsPlist manages the licenses of libraries that depend on your iOS app.
-* [CoreXLSX](https://github.com/MaxDesiatov/CoreXLSX) - Excel spreadsheet (XLSX) format support in pure Swift.

-## Passbook
-* [passbook](https://github.com/frozon/passbook) - Passbook gem let's you create pkpass for passbook iOS 6+.
-* [Dubai](https://github.com/nomad/dubai) - Generate and Preview Passbook Passes.
-* [Passkit](https://passkit.com) - Design, Create and validate Passbook Passes.

 ## Payments
 * [Caishen](https://github.com/prolificinteractive/Caishen) - A Payment Card UI & Validator for iOS.